 A solar eclipse is one of nature's grandest spectacles.
 By following these simple rules, you can safely enjoy the view and be rewarded with memories to last a lifetime.
-More information:
+More information: eclipse.aas.org https://solarsystem.nasa.gov/eclipses/home/

-eclipse.aas.org

-g eclipse2017.nasa.gov